Professional services - Case studies

 Payback window

-Six to nine months on most engagements
+Six to nine months on most builds

 Note